I began to love this little baby inside me. And I was sure it was a girl—I even came up with a name.

 Having a D&C

 They booked me for a D&C that next Tuesday.
 My husband came and picked me up from New York City.
-He didn’t talked much about it.
+He didn’t talk much about it.
 He was blaming me for not wanting to get pregnant in the first place.

 And I cried and cried knowing that I loved this baby inside me, but I simply couldn’t keep a baby with Downs.